DylanMartin0930/taskhero/README.md

 4. in the credentials copy the username & password into the .ENV file specified below
 ---
-Following you need to create a `.env` file in the projects root directory file in the root of the project with the following content:
+Following you need to create a `.env` file in the projects root directory with the following contents

 ```bash
 MONGO_URI=your_mongo_uri